KnightHill/daisy-chopper/README.md

 A simple wave slicer for E/S Daisy POD.

 Default tempo is set to 120 BPM (2Hz).
-Tempo settings are:

-- 80 BPM
-- 120 BPM
-- 140 BPM
+Tempo's range is between 60 and 180 BPM.

 Using buttons 3 and 4 requires a [basic pod expander](https://github.com/KnightHill/daisy-basic-expander).